• Skip to primary navigation

 Delete Folder Using Command Prompt

-Once the Command is executed, the Folder will be immediately Force Deleted and removed from your computer.
+Once the Command is executed, the Folder should be Force Deleted and removed from the computer.

 Sam Patwegar